Reign of Terror (film)

-Reign of Terror (reissued as The Black Book) is a 1949 American historical thriller film directed by Anthony Mann from a screenplay by Aeneas MacKenzie and Philip Yordan, and starring Robert Cummings, Richard Basehart and Arlene Dahl.
+Reign of Terror (reissued as The Black Book) is a 1949 American historical thriller film directed by Anthony Mann from a screenplay by Aeneas MacKenzie and Philip Yordan, and starring Robert Cummings, Richard Basehart, and Arlene Dahl.
 Set during the French Revolution, the film follows a plot to bring down Maximilien Robespierre and end his bloodthirsty Reign of Terror.

 The film was produced by Walter Wanger Productions.
 Reign of Terror is noted by critics for applying film noir sensibilities to a period setting.
 As of 2024, the film is in the public domain in the United States.

 The movie was one of Cummings' favorites of his career.

 Plot

 The most powerful man in France, Maximilien Robespierre, wants to become the nation's dictator.
 He summons François Barras, the only man who can nominate him before the National Convention.
 Barras refuses to do so and goes into hiding.

 Meanwhile, patriot Charles D'Aubigny secretly kills and impersonates Duval, the prosecutor of Strasbourg, whom Robespierre summoned to Paris for unknown purposes (which Robespierre's enemies wish to ascertain).
-Neither Robespierre nor Fouché, the chief of his secret police, have met Duval before, so the substitution goes undetected.
+Neither Robespierre nor Fouché, the chief of his secret police, had met Duval before, so the substitution goes undetected.
 Robespierre informs D'Aubigny that his black book, containing the names of those he intends to denounce and have executed, has been stolen.
 Robespierre's numerous foes are kept in check by not knowing whether their names are on the list or not.
 If they were to learn for certain that they are on the list, they would band together against him.
 He gives D'Aubigny authority over everyone in France and 24 hours to retrieve the book.

 D'Aubigny meets Barras through his sole contact, Madelon, whom D'Aubigny once loved.
-However, he was followed, and the police, led by Saint-Just, arrests Barras.
+However, he was followed, and the police, led by Saint-Just, arrest Barras.
 Despite being in an uncomfortable position, D'Aubigny manages to allay both sides' suspicions that he has betrayed them.

 Visiting Barras in prison, he informs him that three of his men have been murdered.
 Strangely, their rooms have not been ransacked in search of the book, leading D'Aubigny to surmise that it was never stolen in the first place, and that Robespierre is using the alleged theft to distract his foes.
 Saint-Just, still suspicious, sends for Duval's wife to identify her husband.
-Pretending to be Madame Duval, Madelon extricates D'Aubigny while the real Madame Duval awaits at the gate.
+Pretending to be Madame Duval, Madelon extricates D'Aubigny, while the real Madame Duval awaits at the gate.